cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 comments apply:

 - Sync the configuration files (such as ``cdap-site.xml`` and ``cdap-security.xml``) on all the nodes.
-  Though the Cloudera Manager UI will do this for you, as any customization of individual can over-ride this, it is important to keep this in mind as the end-goal when you make changes.
 - While the default *bind.address* settings (``0.0.0.0``, used for ``app.bind.address``,
   ``data.tx.bind.address``, ``router.bind.address``, and so on) can be synced across hosts, if you customize them to a particular IP address, they will |---| as a result |---| be